artsy/exogenesis/README.md

 An experiment in react universal components

-## Notes
+# Instructions

-React-native has some issues with yarn workspaces.
-It requires the `react-native` dependency to be in the `node_modules` directory at the root of the RN project.
-Yarn's workspace functionality hoists dependencies to the top level of the project.
-We implemented [this solution](https://github.com/react-community/create-react-native-app/issues/340#issuecomment-388588101) from @robdonn.
+Run `yarn start` in the root of the project